-A DEC environmental educator will bring nature to your scouts in these exciting educational programs, which last about 45 minutes.
-Maximum of 25 scouts per session.
+An environmental educator will bring nature to your group in these exciting educational programs, which last about 45 minutes.

 CSI: Critter Sign Investigation